jozefizso/foundation-xattr/README.md

 ### Swift Package Manager

-Add Foundation-XAttr as a dependency to your project:
+Add XAttr as a dependency to your project:

 ```swift
 // Package.swift